Car hunt with confidence

 Why choose a Westpac Car Loan?

-- Make planning easier as the fixed rate means your repayments will stay the same for the life of the loan
+- A fixed rate means your repayments stay the same and you know the end date

 Did you know?